AyomideOkoya/Phone-Brand-Sales-Analysis-Data-Cleaning/README.md

 WHERE Discount_Percentage IS NULL;*

 #### Step 3: Standardizing Brand and Model Names
-Standardized the brand and model names by converting them to uppercase and trimming whitespace *UPDATE phone_sales
+Standardized the brand and model names by converting them to uppercase and trimming whitespace.
+*UPDATE phone_sales
 SET Brand = UPPER(Brand),
     Model = TRIM(Model);*